ZoltanSzokodi/MYtinerary-MERN-Project/README.md

 3. Tipe the following commands to install node_modules (both on the root folder):
    - npm install
    - npm run install-client
+4. After you can either run $ npm start to fire up both localhost:5000 (server) and localhost:3000 (client) or if you want to change the code and see live changes in the browser type $ npm run dev
+5. Yes the keys.js is included but this is not a production app.
+Don't be evil.

 OR SIMPLY VISIT THE DEPLOYED VERSION: http://mytinerary-zszokodi.herokuapp.com/